defender4git/dfx_ai_trader_signal_v2/README.md

 **AI Trading Signal Generator** is a cutting-edge, professional-grade trading system that leverages multiple AI providers to deliver sophisticated market analysis and automated trading signals.
 Built with modern web technologies and comprehensive risk management, it provides traders with institutional-quality tools in an accessible, user-friendly interface.

-The system integrates seamlessly with MetaTrader 5, offering real-time technical analysis, multi-timeframe support, and intelligent position sizing with advanced risk controls.
+The system integrates seamlessly with MetaTrader 5, offering real-time technical analysis, multi-timeframe support, intelligent position sizing with advanced risk controls, and automated email notifications for trading signals.

 ---